Badgerati/Pode/docs/Tutorials/Authentication/Methods/Bearer.md

 ## Middleware

 Once configured, you can start using Bearer authentication to validate incoming requests.
-You can either configure the validation to happen on every Route as global Middleware, or as custom Route Middleware.
+You can either configure the validation to happen on every Route as global Middleware or as custom Route Middleware.

 The following will use Bearer authentication to validate every request on every Route: